-On Saturday night, April 28, Lynchburg College’s Office of Equity and Inclusion hosted its first Multicultural Gala.
+On Saturday night, April 28, University of Lynchburg’s Office of Equity and Inclusion hosted its first Multicultural Gala.
 The sold-out, student-planned event was held in Memorial Ballroom and attracted more than 200 students, faculty, staff, trustees, and alumni.

 Geddis and Alston-Thomas shared their idea with Annette Stadtherr and Aaron Smith, staff members in the Office of Equity and Inclusion, which was created in 2016.
 “They shared this idea with Annette and I as a way to celebrate those on campus who have been champions for diversity, equity, and inclusion, and we thought it was a good idea,” Smith, the College’s Diversity and Inclusion Officer, said.
 “We encouraged them to plan it while we supported it.
 It turned into a wonderful gala event.”